Cecil Gershwin Palmer: Creation and development

 While initially just the radio host who introduced the audience to the world of Night Vale and represented the town's "weird and bizarre", Cecil's personality and personal life became more prominent as the show progressed through its first several years, and he is the most developed and in-depth character in Night Vale.
 Most characterization is provided in the personal asides and tangents Cecil goes on during each episodes.
 He is openly gay, not queer coded.
 His sexuality was decided upon by the writers, Joseph Fink and Jeffrey Cranor, after they heard Cecil Baldwin's reading of the first episode.
 Baldwin himself had, upon seeing that the script called for Cecil to describe Carlos's physical appearance in a way he thought was reminiscent of a queer relationship.
 Before then, his crush on and relationship with Carlos were not planned to be a central theme.

 Cecil is listed in the credits as the "Voice of Nightvale".
 He was not given a name until several episodes had aired and the creators and Baldwin realized that fans were "confused as to whether [Baldwin] was a character or an actor"; they selected the name Cecil "to just confuse them more".
 He was given the last name "Palmer" in late 2013, after the screenwriters and Baldwin discovered that the fictional Cecil outranked the real Baldwin in Google search results.
 The name itself is a reference to the American drama Twin Peaks, which has characters Laura and Leland Palmer.

 His physical appearance, like the appearance of many Night Vale characters, was intentionally left ambiguous by Fink and Cranor.
-According to Fink, he believe that it was "not really what’s important in [the] show".
+According to Fink, he believes that it was "not really what’s important in [the] show".

 Cecil does not have a prominent role in the Welcome to Night Vale novel, though several of his monologues are included.